17.10.2020

 • cockerels;

-• rosites dull;
+• Rosites dull;

 Cockerel and chicken mushrooms (video)

-There are a lot of disputes between housewives on the topic of how long it takes to cook a ringed cap.
-Some argue that it is necessary to cook by changing the water three times, others insist that these mushrooms can not be cooked at all.
-In fact, the main prescription for boiling bettas is the polluted collection area.
+There are a lot of disputes among housewives about how long to cook a ringed cap.
+Some argue that it is necessary to cook, changing the water three times, others insist that these mushrooms do not need to be cooked at all.
+In fact, the main requirement for boiling cockerels is a contaminated collection area.

-How to pickle roosters
+How to pickle cockerels

 Products:

-• 5 kg cockerels;
+• 5 kg of cockerels;

 • 160 gr. salt;